dackst/nayuta/notes.md

 * Michey/Michy -> Mishy (match official localizations)
 * Kureha -> Creha
   * Previous translators picked her brother's name to look more Arabic.
 I personally know less about Arabic that I do about Japanese, but at least "Creha" looks less Japanese.
 Not that they're always the best (see: [Dalk Fukt](https://www.falcom.co.jp/ys12_psp/character.html)), but "Creha" also seems to be the [official romanization](https://falcom-collections.net/Nayuta%20No%20Kiseki/nayuta04s.jpg.html) of her name
+    * on her brother's name, it could be that any variation of vowels between ["SLM"](https://en.wikipedia.org/wiki/%C5%A0-L-M) (rather than "Serum" or "Seram") would work.
   * the downside here is that her name appears in voiced scenes pretty frequently, where you can hear it starting with an audible "ku" sound

 3/4 of the wardens now (alongside Algol) directly refer to astronomical objects (they all do if you consider Nemeas to reference the Nemean Lion, which is associated with the constellation Leo)